SwapyNetwork/swapy-identity-api/README.md

   * Forward transactions through a personal identity;
   * Create, sign and execute transactions on multi sig identities;
   * Decentralized attestation of identitiy's credentials on IPFS with QRCode for third-parties;

+Check out our smart-contracts and Wiki for more details around the Swapy Identity Protocol.

 ## Install